-The SUMICSID group was incorporated in 1993 and consists currently of three firms registered in Sweden, Belgium and Sweden.
-Originally devoted to promoting educational activities in systems analysis and production management.
-The management of risk was introduced in 1994,
+The SUMICSID group was incorporated in 1993 in Sweden, Denmark and Belgium and consists currently of the main company with head quarter in Brussels, Belgium.
+Originally devoted to promoting consulting and training in systems analysis and production management, the scope was enlarged to risk management in 1994,

 when also the consulting activities began to be formalized into projects.
 Currently, the

 group is active in the research, analysis and control of efficiency, regulation and risk.
 The firm